Easy Smoked Meatloaf Recipe (better than Granny’s!)

 • Milk — Nowadays, there are so many milk substitutions, thankfully.
 Try coconut milk, soy, almond, or oat milk.

-• Italian seasoning — Fresh herbs make great substitutes: basil, oregano, theme, sage, and/or rosemary.
+• Italian seasoning — Fresh herbs make great substitutes: basil, oregano, thyme, sage, and/or rosemary.

 • BBQ sauce for basting — Again, this goes to personal preference.
-Try this Easy Homemade Barbeque Sauce for that tangy and sweet taste.
+Use your favorite BBQ sauce or try my Easy Homemade Barbeque Sauce made with both molasses brown sugar for that tangy and sweet taste.
 You’ll love it!

 • Electric Smoker If you’re new to smoking meats, you’ll love how easy it is with an electric smoker.
 It doesn’t have to be super fancy — I recommend making a purchase like this one.

-• Mesquite Wood Chips — Look for mesquite, which will give you that good smoky flavor.
+• Mesquite Wood Chips — Look for mesquite, which gives you a smoky flavor.

 • Digital Probe Meat Thermometer You definitely want to have one of these on hand.
-It allows you to read the temps on the outside, so you don’t have to open the smoker and lose precious heat.
+It allows you to read the internal temperature of the meatloaf from outside the smoker, so you don’t have to open it and lose precious heat.

 • 2 Disposable Aluminum Pans — Smoking can ruin a good pan.
 Disposable makes for easy cleanup, and we’re all about that!